Mountain Lion FAQ

 - If attacked, fight back.

-- If a mountain lion attacks a person, immediately call 911.
+- If a mountain lion attacks a person, call 911 immediately.

-- Don’t feed deer; it is illegal in California and it will attract mountain lions.
+- Don’t feed deer; it is illegal in California and it may attract mountain lions.

-- Deer-proof your landscaping by avoiding plants that deer like to eat.
+- Don’t encourage deer to feed on your landscaping by avoiding plants that deer like to eat.
 For tips, request A Gardener’s Guide to Preventing Deer Damage from DFG offices.

-- Don’t leave small children or pets outside unattended.
+- Don’t leave small children or pets outside unattended, especially at night.

 - Install motion-sensitive lighting around the house.

-- Provide sturdy, covered shelters for sheep, goats, and other vulnerable animals.
+- Provide sturdy, covered shelters with walls, a roof, and a door you can close for sheep, goats, and other vulnerable animals.

 - Bring pet food inside to avoid attracting raccoons, opossums and other potential mountain lion prey.